Kill Class by Nomi Stone (Tupelo Press, 2019)

 What does it feel like to be an anthropologist observing the roots and cores of the United States Military Industrial Complex?
 What is the experience of roleplaying and becoming and maintaining “the other” in real, professional war games simulating the Middle East in the American South?
 These are questions examined by Nomi Stone’s speaker in Kill Class, a book of poems that is emotionally uproarious, intellectually chaotic, and filled with a torpor of spirituality in a landscape of displaced humanism and degraded identity.
 This book, Stone’s second and a follow up to 2008’s Stranger’s Notebook, blends Stone’s numerous skills into a single, defiant statement that demands a revisiting to our seemingly-endless production of conflict.

 The world of Kill Class is a fully-realized, fictionalized version of real places that are not so far from where you are.
-From where we all are. “’Pineland [is] a simulated country in the woods of the American South, where foreign nationals are hired to theatricalized war, repetitively pretending to bargain and mourn and die” describes the context of this space of horror and the horrific.
+From where we all are. “’Pineland [is] a simulated country in the woods of the American South, where individuals of Middle Eastern origin are hired to perform in a theatricalized war, repetitively pretending to bargain and mourn and die” describes the context of this space of horror and the horrific.
 Pineland is also where we find the poet-anthropologist, one or many or universally all, who each bring their identity into this space of flux and cruel juxtapositions.
 The speaker moves in and out of the scenarios and situations, in and out of the role that has been provided, the back story and the vague sense of realism and wholeness.
 Stone’s writing doesn’t afford comfort and the shattered mirrors are painfully present.
 The voices in this book are slanted and fractured, collective but damaged, broken, and paralytic to the point of a wretched, damning beauty.

 We go.
 I can’t